-Acknowledging D's Acknowledging I's • When it's appropriate to reward or reinforce their behavior, focus on how pleased you are with their results.
-Focus on how glad you are they have succeeded in finding a pleasant solution to their concern or objective. • Mention how glad you are to be a part of the process working with them to make things better for both of you through cooperation.
-Show you appreciate them for their openness and willingness to respond to you in a way that allows everyone to end up feeling good about the results.
-Acknowledging C's Acknowledging S's Focus on your realization of how difficult it can be for them to attempt to meet the high personal standards they set for themselves.
-Cite specific and appropriate examples which prove this point.
-Focus on how you sincerely appreciate their willingness to make things good for everyone Approach matters in a systematic, lowkeyed, and understanding manner, and reinforce the importance of them sharing their ideas.
+Acknowledging D's Acknowledging I's • When it's appropriate to reward or reinfortheir behavior, focus on how pleased you with their results.
+Mention how glad you are to be a part of process working with them to make thin better for both of you through cooperation ngs and willingness to respond to you in a way Acknowledging C's Acknowledging S's Focus on your realization of how difficult can be for them to attempt to meet the personal standards they set for themselv Cite specific and appropriate examples v prove this point. willingness to make things good for everyone Approach matters in a systematic, lowkeyed,